 Flat foot makes the foot roll inwards and the knee has to compensate for the inward movement.
 Similarly, hard shoe soles put more strain on the knee.
 Repeated knee injury or joint hypermobility can also contribute

 Fractures, internal knee derangement, osteoarthritis of the knee and bony tumors in or around the knee are secondary causes of patellofemoral pain syndrome.

 Clinical Presentation of Patellofemoral Pain Syndrome [Signs and Symptoms]

 The onset of the condition is usually gradual and initially intermittent, although some cases may appear suddenly following trauma.

 Knee pain is the most common symptom and the pain is vague around patella [knee cap].
-It could be localized behind the knee cap also.
-The patient, when asked for location of the pain often place hand over the anterior patella or describe a circle around the patella (circle sign).
+It could be localized behind the kneecap also.
+The patient, when asked for the location of the pain often place a hand over the anterior patella or describe a circle around the patella (circle sign).

 Activities that load the knee extensor mechanism like climbing up and down the stairs, squatting, cycling or running may initiate and worsen the pain.